TWinsnes/cligen/www/content/docs/features.md

 More details on the VHS syntax and examples can be found in the (VHS repository)[https://github.com/charmbracelet/vhs]

+## Automatic release notes

+The scaffolded release pipeline will automatically generate release notes based on the commits since the last release.
+This is done using the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.

+By default, a few tags will be ignored: `chore:`, `docs:`, and `test:`.
+These tags are used for internal changes that don't affect the end user.

 ## Homebrew

 Releasing your CLI app as a Homebrew formula is an optional feature that can be enabled when running the `cligen new` command.
 It requires a couple of extra settings to be configured correctly: